rrousselGit/provider/README.md

 - `context.read<T>()`, which returns `T` without listening to it
 - `context.select<T, R>(R cb(T value))`, which allows a widget to listen to only a small part of `T`.

-Or to use the static method `Provider.of<T>(context)`, which will behave similarly to `watch` and when you pass `false` to the `listen` parameter like `Provider.of<T>(context,listen: false)` it will behave similar to `read`.
+Or to use the static method `Provider.of<T>(context)`, which will behave similarly to `watch` and when you pass `false` The `listen` parameter like `Provider.of<T>(context,listen: false)` it will behave similarly to `read`.

 It's worth noting that `context.read<T>()` won't make widget rebuild when the value changes and cannot be called inside `StatelessWidget.build`/`State.build`.
 On the other hand, it can be freely called outside of these methods.

-These methods will look up in the widget tree starting from the widget associated with the `BuildContext` passed, and will return the nearest variable of type `T` found (or throw if nothing is found).
+These methods will look up in the widget tree starting from the widget associated with the `BuildContext` passed and will return the nearest variable of type `T` found (or throw if nothing is found).

 It's worth noting that this operation is O(1).
-It doesn't involve actually walking in the widget tree.
+It doesn't involve walking in the widget tree.

-Combined with the first example of [exposing a value](#exposing-a-value), this widget will read the exposed `String` and render "Hello World."
+Combined with the first example of [exposing a value](#exposing-a-value), this the widget will read the exposed `String` and render "Hello World."

 ```dart
 class Home extends StatelessWidget {